glachezar/SIS_Technology_InterviewProject/SIS_Technology_InterviewProject/README.md

 # This project is created to cover Interview Assignment to showcase knowledge in Blazor, Dapper, DevExpress and MS SQL.

+# 31/05/2024 - Project updated to Clean Architecture.

-#This is the database SQL used for testing.
+# This is the database SQL used for testing.
 CREATE DATABASE BlazorDapperDb
 USE BlazorDapperDb
 CREATE TABLE Products (